wojtek-kalicinski/sudoku-android/README.md

  * Sudoku boards are generated using a deterministic algorithm shared between frontends, i.e. given a pseudo-random number generator (PRNG) initialized with the same seed, you will always get the same board
- * The project contains a seeded PRNG written in Kotlin common (since Kotlin doesn't provide a built-in PRNG for Kotlin/JS in the standard library)
  * Android app supports sharing and opening deep links containing a seed number used to initialize the board (e.g. https://sudokuplayground.firebaseapp.com/sudoku/1234)
  * The website counterpart to the Android app is hosted under the same URLs and will show the